AdamuAbba/confused-bro-portfolio-final/README.md

 # Confused Bro's Portfolio

-## Development Guide

-- give `body` a background color
-- Divide our UI in two sections and give them background colors
+This project is a week one assessment sample UI for working with

+- HTML
-  - Header
+- CSS and
-  - Main
+- Javascript